Itegories

 The standard categorical interpretation of iteration is via trace operators on coproducts.
 For extensive restriction categories, we explain in detail how having a Kleene wand is equivalent to this standard interpretation of iteration.
 This suggests that Kleene wands can be used to replace parametrized iteration and traces in restriction categories which lack coproducts.
 Further evidence of this is exhibited by providing a matrix construction which embeds an itegory into a traced extensive restriction category.
 We also consider Kleene wands in classical restriction categories and show how, in this case, a Kleene wand is completely determined by its endomorphism component.

 \textbf{Acknowledgements.} The authors would like to thank Masahito Hasegawa for many useful discussion, and would like to thank him and RIMS at Kyoto University for helping fund research visits so that the authors could work together on this project.
 The authors would also like to thank Chad Nester for useful preliminary discussions and his support of this project, also thank Ben MacAdam for reminding the authors about the first named author's previous work with D{\'\i}az-Bo{\"\i}ls, Gallagher, and Hrube{\v{s}} in \cite{cockett2012timed}.
+The authors are also grateful to the anonymous reviewers for their useful comments and suggestions.
 For this research, the first named author was partially funded by NSERC, while the second named author was financially supported by a JSPS PDF (P21746). \\

 We would like to dedicate this paper to Phil Scott (1947--2023).

 \paragraph{From Robin:} I have so many memories of time spent with Phil that it is hard to know where to start.
 In the early 1990s Phil was instrumental in getting me an introduction at the University of Calgary and whence the job I have enjoyed since then.
 Even back then -- in fact, maybe, especially back then -- Phil was highly influential and respected.
 The book with Lambek, ``Introduction to higher order categorical logic'', had truly changed the categorical world.